-where I, $I_0$ , $\alpha$ and d are the intensity of the transmitted radiation, the intensity of the incidental radiation, the linear absorption coefficient and the distance of the medium, respectively.
+where I, I_0 , a and d are the intensity of the transmitted radiation, the intensity of the incidental radiation, the linear absorption coefficient and the distance of the medium, respectively.
 The Kubelka-Munk equation reduces to this law if s equals to zero in the derivative form.

-Subjective ranking
+3.4 Subjective ranking

-Subjective ranking was made by 6 panelists with the 8 handsheets in terms of the degree of inhomogeneity in look-through over diffuse white light.
+Six panelists made subjective ranking with the 8 handsheets in terms of the degree of inhomogeneity in look-through over diffuse white light.
 The judgement was made by comparing every pair of the sheets.
-The better one was given 1 point and the total points per sample were calculated.
-The figure of ranking represents the average point given to the individual sheets.
+The better one was given 1 point and the total points were calculated for every sample.
+The figure of ranking represents the average point given to an individual sheet.
 The correlation coefficient of each formation index with the subjective ranking was determined according to Kendall's method.
-This method is as follow: the same order of each pair with the subjective ranking gives 1 point and the reversed order gives -1 point; the correlation coefficient is expressed in terms of the total points divided by the number of every pair, that is, 28 in this case.
-This correlation method is advantageous in that it correlates to the ranking order, not to the absolute ranking point that is not reasonably scaled.
+This method is as follows: the same order of each pair with the subjective ranking gives 1 point and the reversed order gives -1 point; the correlation coefficient is expressed in terms of the total points divided by the number of every pair, that is, 28 in this case.
+This correlation method is advantageous in that it correlates to the ranking order, not to the absolute ranking point that is not to scale.

-RESULTS AND DISCUSSION
+4. RESULTS AND DISCUSSION

-Scanner output characteristics
+4.1 Scanner output characteristics

-The standard film was scanned by the scanner and optical density OD was calculated.
+The standard film was scanned by the scanner.
+Then, optical density OD was calculated.
 Figure 1 shows a good agreement of OD measured between by the scanner and by the Elrepho reflectometer up to ca 1.
 This range roughly means that there is a good linear relationship in gray levels ranging from 25 to 250, for example.
 The values are also consistent with the pre-calibrated ones noted on the standard film.
-However, the output characteristics changes over time.
+However, the output characteristics change over time.
 After one year, the same standard film was scanned and OD was calculated again.
 The gradient representing the relationship became much lower, maintaining a good linear relationship (broken line).
-This may be because the light source has deteriorated.
+This may be because the light source had deteriorated.
 To avoid this possible deterioration, determination of absolute OD values needs calibration as based on a standard film.
-Scanner of other manufacturers were also confirmed to show a linear relationship.
+Scanners of other manufacturers were also confirmed to show a linear relationship.

 Figure 2 compares OD measured by the Elrepho reflectometer for the two types of materials; the plastic film and the tracing paper.
-The OD values of the plastic film (denoted by filled squares) was exactly proportional to the number of sheets.
+The OD values of the plastic film (denoted by filled squares) were exactly proportional to the number of sheets.
 This relationship can be explained by Lambert's law, equation (5), if the number of sheets is assumed to be the thickness of the material.
 Lambert's law applies limitedly to the case that the scattering coefficient is negligible.
 Accordingly, the coefficient was very low (filled triangles).
 For the tracing paper, OD was not proportional to the number of sheets (open squares).
-This behavior is typical to paper having many fiber-air interfaces that tend to scatter light (open triangles), as taught by the Kubelka-Munk equation.
+This behavior is typic al to paper having many fiber-air interfaces that tend to scatter light (open triangles), as taught by the Kubelka-Munk equation.